60 Best Retaining Wall Ideas

 While stacked stone walls can be mortared in place, traditionally they are dry-stacked.
 There are some benefits to this technique.
 With a dry-stack, there’s less of a concern of water being trapped behind the wall due to the inherently porous nature.
 Also, if the ground does in fact heave, a well-built wall will have enough flexibility to move slightly.
 The downside is that dry-stacked stone walls cannot be very tall.

 If you’re looking for a retaining wall around your cabin, garage, or backyard patio area, consider a stacked stone design.
-They’ll add color, texture, and a rustic feel to the space.
+They’ll add color, texture, and a timeless charm to the space.

 One of the most popular choices for building retaining walls, landscaping blocks can be used for a wide variety of applications.
 Homeowners, landscapers, builders, engineers, and municipalities have been using blocks to rearrange and repurpose land for years.